In large organiztions, capital planning and capital spending are tmanaged by a Capital Review Committee.

-A capital expenditure (CAPEX) is defined as an expenditure contributing value to the property and equipment of a business.
-It is an expenditure toward capital assets, as contrasted with spending that covers operating expenses (OPEX) or purchase of investments unrelated to business.
+A capital expenditure (CAPEX) is an expenditure that contributes value to the property and equipment asset base of a business, in other words, an expenditure to acquire capital assets.
+CAPEX contrasts with (OPEX), spending that covers operating expenses or purchase of investments outside of the company's primary business.

 At the top of the budget hierarchy in most companies and organizations stand two major kinds of budgets, a capital budget and an operating budget.
 These two kinds of budgets do not overlap: they handle distinctly different spending categories.
 Capital and operating budgets, moreover, are built through different budgeting processes, by different managers, and they use different criteria for prioritizing and deciding spending.

-Whether or not an expenditure qualifies as a capital expenditure (CAPEX) or as an operating expense (OPEX) depends on what is purchased, what it will be used for, and also upon the country's tax laws.
+Whether or not an expenditure qualifies as a capital expenditure CAPEX or as an operating expense OPEX depends on which item the firm buys, what the firm will use it for, and also upon the country's tax laws.
 Companies and organizations normally designate specific criteria that must be met for an acquisition to qualify as "capital," such as a minimum useful life (e.g., one year or more) and a minimum purchase price (e.g., $1,000).

-The tax authorities also have a say in what may be considered a capital expense because capital items go onto the company's balance sheet as assets, and on the income statement they create a depreciation expense for each year of the asset's depreciable life.
-This depreciation expense lowers reported income (profit), thereby creating a tax savings for each of these years.
-Spending on operating expenses, by contrast, impacts reported profit and taxes on earnings only in the single reporting period they are incurred.
+The tax authorities also have a say in what may be considered a capital expense because capital items go onto the company's Balance sheet as assets, and on the Income statement they create a depreciation expense for each year of the asset's depreciable life.
+This depreciation expense lowers reported income (profit), thereby creating tax savings for each of these years.
+Spending on operating expenses, by contrast, impacts profit and tax reports on earnings only in the single reporting period the firm incurs the expense.

-Deciding what can and what cannot be called a capital expenditure, therefore, often requires knowledge of local policy and local tax laws.
-Some expenditures for business start up costs, for instance, can be capitalized in the United States and some other countries, but not all countries.
+Deciding what can and what is and what is not a capital expenditure, therefore, often requires knowledge of local policy and local tax laws.
+Some expenditures for business start-up costs, for instance, can be capitalized in the United States and some other countries, but not all countries.
 In some localities, the costs of professional services (such as systems integrations services) can, under some conditions be "bundled" into the full capital costs of acquiring assets (e.g., a large IT system).